vjrossi/tdash6/blueprint.md

 *   **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 *   **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

-## Current Plan: Deployment
+## Current Plan: Sungrow API Token Exchange

-*   **Objective:** Commit and push all recent changes to the repository.
+*   **Objective:** Correctly implement the token exchange logic for the Sungrow API.
-*   **Status:** In Progress
+*   **Status:** Completed
 *   **Steps:**
+    1. Added the `SUNGROW_TOKEN_URL` to the `lib/sungrow-config.ts` file.
+    2. Updated the `getSungrowToken` server action in `app/sungrow/actions.ts` to send the `x-access-key` in the header, as required by the Sungrow API documentation.
-    1. Update `blueprint.md` to reflect the completed Sungrow integration.
+    3. Updated `blueprint.md` to reflect the corrected implementation.
-    2. Stage all new and modified files for commit.
-    3. Create a commit with a descriptive message.
-    4. Push the commit to the remote repository.